zenntenn/atom-language-blodwen/README.md

 # This is highly experimental, not ready yet.
-Just forking the Blodwen mode to try to work with Blodwen
+Just forking the Blodwen mode to try to work with Blodwen.
+# It does not currently support all the thins claimed below

-# An Blodwen Mode for Atom
+# A Blodwen Mode for Atom

 A work-in-progress Blodwen Mode for Atom.